Categories

 Removing a seed from the dried pod.

 The seeds themselves are slightly-flattened ovals, with a little bellybutton-like dip on one side.
-They’re greyish when fully dry, but might be shiny and black if they’re still moist from the pod.
+They’re usually greyish when fully dry, but might be shiny and black if they’re still moist from the pod.
 Occasionally a seed is very pale brown rather than the usual colour, and these seem to be just as viable.
 T. zebrina seeds are about 1mm long, whereas T. pallida and T. spathacea seeds can be 3-4mm.

 Tradescantia zebrina seed on a fingertip.
 The seed is around 1mm long, dark grey, with a round indent in the centre.